 Why Do It?

 Investors realize that, as owners of assets in a company, they have a lot of power over what goes on in the organization.
-This ability to inspire real change is one of the motivating factors behind investing in this way.
-Others want to help markets develop solutions for problems and are willing to contribute money, votes, and other ways of influencing organizations in order to make that happen.
+This ability to inspire real change is one of the motivating factors behind responsible investing.
+Many want to help markets develop solutions for problems and are willing to invest money, vote proxies, and find other ways of influencing organizations in order to make that happen.
 Some investors want to have funds that are consistent with their values or address the concerns of the people closest to them.
-There are other investors that are after financial performance, diversity, and risk management in their assets, and go about this by doing the research into exactly what they own and encouraging transparency in the companies they put their money into.
-No reason is a wrong one, and at Falcons Rock Impact Investments, we have different portfolios that give you options based on your investment preferences.
+There are other investors that are after financial performance, diversification, and risk management in their assets, and go about this by doing the research into exactly what they own and encouraging transparency in the companies they put their money into.

 Explore with Falcons Rock Impact Investments